george-hawkins/docker-cplusplus-coroutines/README.md

 I wanted files, e.g. `a.out`, that were created via Docker to have the same UID and GID as the current user (rather than belonging to `root`).
 This is achieved by making sure `UID` and `GID` are available as environment variables (as shown above), picking these up as `user` in `docker-compose.yml` and passing `UID` onto the `Dockerfile` as a `build-arg`.
 In the `Dockerfile`, you'll see that I explicitly create and `chown` the `WORKDIR` directory.
 I tried various other approaches (including setting `USER`) but this turned out to be the easiest and most flexible.
 It's actually valid to use a numeric UID with `chown` even if there's no corresponding user - the only reason I add a corresponding user (called `worker`) is because `git` fails if it can't map the UID to a user.

 The `Dockerfile` uses the script `build-cppcoro` to clone, build and install the CppCoro library.
 Usually, I use `git:` URLs when cloning from GitHub.
 However, this is complicated when using Docker as it involves setting up fingerprint validation (as `ssh` is involved).
 So, instead I use a `https:` URL.
-I didn't find the build [instructions](https://github.com/andreasbuhr/cppcoro/blob/master/README.md#building) for building with `cmake` entirely clear and only worked things out by seeing how the [workflow](https://github.com/andreasbuhr/cppcoro/blob/master/.github/workflows/cmake.yml) for the relevant GitHub Action was doing things (after that the instructions became clearer and I could use them to modify things to get the setup I wanted).
+I didn't find the [instructions](https://github.com/andreasbuhr/cppcoro/blob/master/README.md#building) for building CppCoro with `cmake` entirely clear and only worked things out by seeing how the [workflow](https://github.com/andreasbuhr/cppcoro/blob/master/.github/workflows/cmake.yml) for the relevant GitHub Action was doing things (after that the instructions became clearer and I could use them to modify things to get the setup I wanted).

 Normally, I'd try to use an [Alpine docker image](https://hub.docker.com/_/alpine_) but currently even the `edge` Alpine images are pulling in `g++` version 10.3.1 (see [here](https://pkgs.alpinelinux.org/package/edge/main/x86_64/g++) for latest status) rather than 11.1.
 Hence the use of `ubuntu:hirsute`, i.e. Ubuntu 21.04.